dev-archana-soni/adminlte-laravel/README.md

 **laravel new adminlte-laravel**
 **cd adminlte-laravel**

-Need to created databse from MySQL same like from .ENV file.
+Need to create database from MySQL same like from .ENV file.
 Before migrate fixed too length error Inside AppServiceProvider need to add Schema like

 **use Illuminate\Support\Facades\Schema;**